 Spring marks the end of the freezing winter season and the arrival of the sun’s warm beams.
-Spring has been used as an inspiration for fresh seasons in life by musicians in their works.
+Spring has been used as an inspiration for fresh seasons in life by musicians in their works, whether it’s using the metaphor of new life and rebirth or silly spring puns.
 Here are some of the best songs about spring.

 This song was written and released in 1968 during the turbulent sociopolitical times of the late 1960s.
 As the song’s title suggests, the Rascals sought to provide hope and optimism to their audience.

 The story teaches fans that, just like springtime, each season will shift into a new season with brightness and bloom.
 The song frequently encourages people going through hardships to carry on, as each season brings new life and new opportunities.

 Simone’s sorrowful song from 1966 questions why her emotions don’t match the passionate, cheerful anticipation that spring normally brings.

 Simone’s melodious voice shines in this melancholy track, which expresses a universal need for love and appreciation.

 Simone sings of all of the joys she looked forward to enjoying, such as looking at the skies, and the fresh winds of springtime, after realizing she needs a companion and desires somebody to cherish her.